Your Credit Score: What it means

 Before lenders decide to give you a loan, they have to know if you are willing and able to repay that mortgage loan.
 To assess your ability to pay back the loan, they look at your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

 Fair Isaac and Company developed the first FICO score to assess creditworthines.
 For details on FICO, read more here.

-Credit scores only assess the information contained in your credit reports.
-They don't consider income or personal characteristics.
+Your credit score is a result of your history of repayment.
+They don't consider income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is now.
-Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's likelihood to pay back the lender.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was developed to assess willingness to pay while specifically excluding any other demographic factors.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This history ensures that there is enough information in your report to build an accurate score.
-If you don't meet the minimum criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your report to calculate an accurate score.
+Should you not meet the minimum criteria for getting a score, you might need to establish your credit history prior to applying for a mortgage.

 MidTowne Mortgage can answer your questions about credit reporting.
 Call us at (478) 746-2063.